 Pursuant to the two licensing agreements, the Company paid Temple a non-refundable license maintenance fee of \$300,000 and agreed to pay (i) annual maintenance fees of \$187,500; (ii) royalty fee ranging from 4% up to 7% from revenues generated from the licensing agreements; and (iii) 25% of all revenues generated from sub-licensees to secure or maintain the sub-license or option thereon.
-The term of the licensing agreements or if the Company ceases the development of the patent or fails to commercialize the patent rights.
+The term of the licenses commenced in August 2011 and will expire upon expiration of the patents.
+The agreements can also be terminated by either party upon notification under terms of the licensing agreements or if the Company ceases the development of the patent or fails to commercialize the patent rights.

-Total expenses recognized during each three-month period ended March 31, 2023 and 2022 pursuant to these two License Agreements amounted to \$47,000 and has been reflected in Research and Development expenses on the accompanying condensed consolidated statements of operations.
-In the three-month periods ended March 31, 2023 and 2022, the Company also recognized penalty interest on past-due balances of \$12,000 and \$12,000, respectively, which is included as part of interest and financing expense in the accompanying condensed consolidated statements of operations.
+Total expenses recognized during each six-month period ended June 30, 2023 and 2022 pursuant to these two License Agreements amounted to \$94,000 and has been reflected in Research and Development expenses on the accompanying condensed consolidated statements of operations.
+In the six-month periods ended June 30, 2023 and 2022, the Company also recognized penalty interest on past-due balances of \$24,000 and \$24,000, respectively, which is included as part of interest and financing expense in the accompanying condensed consolidated statements of operations.

-As of March 31, 2023 and December 31, 2022, total unpaid fees due to Temple pursuant to these agreements are \$2,021,000 and \$1,962,000, respectively, which are included as part of Accounts Payable - license agreements in the accompanying condensed consolidated balance sheets.
-With regards to the unpaid fees to Temple, a total of \$135,000 are deferred until such time the Company achieves a revenue milestone of \$835,000 or upon termination of the licensing agreements and the remaining \$1,886,000 are deemed past due.
+As of June 30, 2023 and December 31, 2022, total unpaid fees due to Temple pursuant to these agreements are \$2,080,000 and \$1,962,000, respectively, which are included as part of Accounts Payable - license agreements in the accompanying condensed consolidated balance sheets.
+With regards to the unpaid fees to Temple, a total of \$135,000 are deferred until such time the Company achieves a revenue milestone of \$835,000 or upon termination of the licensing agreements and the remaining \$1,945,000 are deemed past due.
+The Company is in ongoing discussions with Temple to settle or cure the past due balance.

-No revenues were earned from the two License Agreements during the three-month periods ended March 31, 2023 and March 31, 2022.
+No revenues were earned from the two License Agreements during the six-month periods ended June 30, 2023 and 2022.